massimo-vettori/ctomlxx/README.md

   - [ ] `inline table` type recognition
   - [ ] `date/time` type recognition

-> Soon I will create a full documentation for this library (will be stored in the wiki)

 ### Install:
 Inside the zipped folder in the lastest release you can find a `lib` folder and a `includes` folder.
 Now you can install the library in 2 different ways (choose one, don't use both)